 Factories and mines

-Workplaces including, factories, quarries, mines and construction sites require a ‘competent person’ to perform any work in parts of the premises that operate in either a domestic, residential or sleeping capacity.
+Workplaces including, factories, quarries, mines, and construction sites require a ‘competent person’ to perform any work in parts of the premises that operate in either a domestic, residential, or sleeping capacity.
 It is the employers’ duty to check whether the person carrying out the work is ‘competent’.
+Other options that can help to prevent a gas leak include using Smart Energy, which involves implementing a system that uses real-time technology to detect and respond to changes in the energy landscape, before an incident occurs.

 Basic gas rules to follow with gas safety